dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

     `NRF_CONFIG=rx_config`.)

-Second most common bug: in `nrf_init` hardcoding variables as constants.
+Second most common bug: in `nrf_init` hard-coding variables as constants.

   - This is partly on me: a nasty bug people hit was caused by hard-coding NRF initialization values rather than setting